 Projecting Future Earnings from the Income Statement

-Now we get to one of the trickiest parts of investing, and that is attempting to project the future earnings growth of a company.
-This is a discipline that requires enormous judgment and study after study has shown that even professional analysts on Wall Street are overly optimistic when it comes to guessing the future prospects of a business, often by a ridiculous margin.
+One of the trickiest parts of investing is attempting to project the future earnings growth of a company.
+This is a discipline that requires enormous judgment, and study after study has shown that even professional analysts on Wall Street are overly optimistic when it comes to guessing the future prospects of a business.
 This is not ideal because it causes investors to be willing to pay far too much for the business than they otherwise would, inflating the price-to-earnings ratio, PEG ratio, and dividend-adjusted PEG ratio.

-Projecting future earnings is even more complex due to several other factors.
+Projecting future earnings is especially complex due to several other factors.
 First, not all of the relevant financial information on a company can be found by analyzing the income statement, balance sheet, or cash flow statement.
 Not all of the answers will be discovered in the annual report or Form 10-K filing.
-An oft-used illustration from financial modeling might be helpful to understand why I say this.
-If you've read my writing here at Investing for Beginners or over at my personal blog, you have probably heard this example but it drives the point home in a rather stark way.
+An oft-used illustration from financial modeling might be helpful to understand this.

-Additionally, remember that companies involved in cyclical industries such as steel, construction, and auto manufacturers are notorious for posting $5 earnings per share one year and losing $2.50 the next.
+Additionally, remember that companies involved in cyclical industries such as steel, construction, and auto manufacturing are notorious for posting $5 earnings per share one year and losing $2.50 the next.
 An investor must be careful not to base projections off the current year alone.
-He or she would be best served by averaging the earnings over the past tens years, and coming up with a valuation based on that figure.
-Another potential pitfall is falling into something known as the peak earnings trap.
+He or she would be best served by averaging the earnings over the past ten years and coming up with a valuation based on that figure.